Alladiya Khan: Career

 Alladiya Khan served in the court of various kings of Rajasthan, including that of Amlata.

 Setback

-Due to overextension of the voice at the request of his patron, Khan lost his voice in his late-30s for nearly two years.
-His recuperated voice is said to have not regained the quality and sensitivity he had employed earlier.
+Due to overextension of the voice at the request of his patron, Khan lost his voice in his late 30s for nearly two years.
+His recuperated voice is said to have not regained the quality and sensitivity he could call upon earlier.
 These limitations resulted in the conception of what would become the Jaipur gayaki.

 Touring

 Khan traveled to Bihar, Patna, Allahabad, Nepal, and Baroda for some years in the early part of his life to perform for kings.

 Kolhapur (1895 - 1922)

 Later, Khan settled down in Kolhapur with his family as the court musician of Shahu Maharaj.

 Mumbai

 In 1922, he moved to Mumbai after the king died.
 He taught many disciples and sang in many mehfils in Mumbai.
 There, he grew fond of 'natya sangeet' singers like Balgandharva and continued to teach his students until his death.
 Alladiya Khan died in Bombay on 16 March 1946.

-His autobiography, as narrated to his grandson Azizzudin Khan Sahab, is available in English translation, as My Life, with an introduction by Amlan Dasgupta and Urmila Bhirdikar, published by Thema, Kolkata, 2000.
+His autobiography, as narrated to his grandson Azizzudin Khan Sahab, is available in English translation, as My Life, with an introduction by Amlan Das Gupta and Urmila Bhirdikar, published by Thema, Kolkata, 2000.